-For updates on the subject of legal proceedings, see Note 6 to the financial statements of the Company for the period ended September 30, 2005, and section 1.1 above.
+For updates on the subject of legal proceedings, see Notes 6A(1), 6A(12) and 6A(18) to the financial statements of the Company for the period ended June 30, 2005, and clause 1.1 above.

 Section 2.20 - Event or matter outside the normal course of business a.
-Regarding the proceeding for privatization of the Company and completion of transfer of the State's holdings in the Company to Ap.Sb.Ar., see the update to Section 1.3 above.
+Regarding the proceeding for privatization of the Company, see the update to Section 1.3 above.

-b.
 The "Industrial Espionage" Incident

+b.
 On May 29, 2005, the media published that the Israel Police Force was conducting an enquiry regarding "industrial espionage" via computer systems in which, according to such publications, the subsidiaries of the Company - Pelephone, Bezeq International and DBS - were also involved.
 As a result, senior employees of those subsidiaries were called in for inquiry and/or to give evidence.